The earth has an atmosphere we recognize.

 On a conscious level certainly we are not all that God is, for that is the unstated, un-manifest portion of oneself.
 Our being rides upon that unstated reality, as a letter of the alphabet rides upon the inner organizations that are implied by its existence.
 In those terms our unstated portions “reach backwards to Source called God,” as various languages can be traced back to their source.
 Master language can be compared to the historic gods.
 Each person alive is a part of the living God, supported in life by the magnificent power of nature, which is God, translated into the elements of the earth and the universe.

-the language of the atoms and molecules in our own private way.
+The language of the atoms and molecules in our own private way.

 We mark the universe.
 We impress it, or “stamp” it, or imprint it with our own identity.
 Henceforth it always recognizes us as us and no other.
 We are known.